department-of-veterans-affairs/vets-website/_disability/5-claimtypes-new.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you have new information about a condition that you think could qualify you for new or additional disability benefits, you may want to file a new claim.
+If you have new information about a condition that you think could qualify you for new or additional disability benefits, you can file a new claim.

 ### Who can file a new claim?
 You

 ### Why use the new claim process?
-A new claim will determine if new or additional benefits are warranted.
+A new claim will determine if you qualify for new or additional benefits.

 #### The outcome of a new claim determination may be:
 - Increased disability compensation